Epoxy Flooring Thickness: Everything You Need To Know

 How To Apply Thick Epoxy Coatings

 Some people may have the misconception that applying thick epoxy coating involves pouring more materials at once.
 But, that’s not the case.
 If you pour too much epoxy at once, it may not cure properly and can also create issues like bubble formation and you’ll not get the desired floor finish.
-Instead, you have to apply multiple layers of epoxy coating.
+Instead, you have to apply multiple layers of epoxy floor coating.